-- Bespoke teaching: the teacher, members of the SLT and Inclusion Leader will identify that further support is required and this will be planned into the daily classroom schedule and the ‘provision map’.
-The provision map is planned termly by the Inclusion Leader and is used to provide further provision for pupils requiring additional support.
+- Bespoke teaching: the teacher, members of the SLT and Inclusion Leader will identify that further support is required and this will be planned into the daily classroom schedule and recorded on the school’s ‘provision map’.
 This could be a personalised writing intervention, maths or reading intervention, for example.
 It can take place in class or as a separate intervention outside of the classroom.

 - Some pupils may occasionally require support from outside professionals, for example, an Educational Psychologist, Speech Therapist, Behaviour Specialist or Autism Specialist.
 You will be involved in discussions with school and professionals if your child has been identified as requiring some additional input.
 If professionals are involved and recommendations for further learning support are given, the school will endeavour to provide this and will remain in contact with parents with regard to how this is progressing.
 For example, the provision map currently includes provision and recommendations from the Speech and Language Therapists and Physiotherapists.
 External professionals who may work with the school include:

-- Educational Psychologist, Primary Mental Health Worker, ASC (Autistic Spectrum Condition) Support Specialist Teacher, Speech and Language Therapist, School Nurse, Behaviour Support Teacher, Physical and Health Needs Specialist Teacher, Specialist Teacher: Visual Impairment Specialist Teacher: Hearing Impairment Specialist Teacher, Wellbeing Worker etc.
+- Educational Psychologist, Primary Mental Health Worker, ASC (Autistic Spectrum Condition) Support Specialist Teacher, Speech and Language Therapist, School Nurse, Behaviour Support Teacher, Physical and Health Needs Specialist Teacher, Specialist Teacher, Visual Impairment, Specialist Teacher - Hearing Impairment, Wellbeing Worker etc.

 - The school has dedicated considerable resources to Social, Emotional and Mental Health.
-We have a Teaching Assistant who is our school ELSA (Emotional Literacy Support Assistant).
-The school ELSA can support pupils with a variety of issues, for example, anxiety, friendships, bereavement and so on.
-Pupils can confidentially self-refer or be referred by staff.
+Including a dedicated Nurturing Education Support Team (NEST) housed in a separate building on the school site.
+The teacher in the Nest is Ms Annabel Tompkin, and she is supported by Mr Dan Bastow who is an Emotional Literacy Support Assistant (ELSA).
+Both have completed Nurture UK training and can support pupils with a variety of issues, for example, anxiety, friendships, bereavement and so on.
+Pupils can self-refer or be referred by staff.

-- The school also has access to dedicated ‘Wellbeing Worker’, assigned to work alongside staff and with pupils and parents in local schools.
+- The school also has access to a Local Authority ‘Wellbeing Worker’, assigned to work alongside staff and with pupils and parents in local schools.